edgd1er/nordvpn-proxy/README.md

 #### How to run the container

-* Just copy/paste the grey text block starting with version 3.8. to a file named compose.yml
+* Just copy/paste the grey text block starting with services to a file named compose.yml
 * Set values for NORDVPN_TECHNOLOGY, NORDVPN_PROTOCOL, NORDVPN_COUNTRY
 * adapt if needed LOCAL_NETWORK, TZ
 * create file nordvpn_creds containing your login in the first line and your password in the second line.